40 Best Home Business Ideas

 Into health and wellness, but not massage therapy?
 Consider becoming a personal trainer instead.

 As a personal trainer, you could make house calls, visit a gym, or let clients come to you (if you have the necessary equipment).
 You need to be very knowledgeable about everything from proper exercises for different body types to how to motivate people who want to get healthy.
-And you should feel comfortable getting close to your clients in order to learn what works best for them.
+You should feel comfortable getting close to your clients in order to learn what works best for them.

 (Although a certification may not absolutely be necessary, it’s not a bad idea to find out if you can get one in your state before starting up, just in case!)